rmkelley/rmkelley.github.io/final.md

                                          "West")))))
 ```

-This created a seperate dataframe that was only the downtown datapoint.
+This created a separate data frame that was only the downtown datapoint.
 ```
 jdeg2 <-jdeg1%>%
   mutate(center = ifelse(NAME == "Census Tract 303, Suffolk County, Massachusetts",